heatmiser/workshops/exercises/ansible_auto_satellite/3-convert2rhel/2.2-snapshots/README.md

 ## Guide

-In the previous exercise, we launched the automation to start the RHEL in-place upgrades of our pet application servers.
-The first step of the upgrade workflow template is to create a snapshot for each RHEL instance being upgraded.
-If something goes wrong with an upgrade, the snapshot makes it possible to quickly undo the upgrade.
+In the previous exercise, we launched the automation to start the CentOS conversions of our three tier application servers.
+The first step of the conversion workflow template is to create a snapshot for each CentOS instance being converted.
+If something goes wrong with a conversion, the snapshot makes it possible to quickly undo the conversion.

-Automating snapshots can be one of the most difficult features of the RHEL in-place upgrade solution approach.
+Automating snapshots can be one of the most difficult features of the CentOS in-place upgrade solution approach.
 In this exercise, we will explore some of the challenges that enterprises face and look at strategies for overcoming them.

 Let's start by defining exactly what we mean when we talk about snapshots.